klmnden/azure-docs.tr-tr/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub.md

 ## <a name="sign-in-to-azure"></a>Azure'da oturum açma

 Komutları Cloud Shell'de çalıştırıyorsanız aşağıdaki adımları atlayabilirsiniz.
-CLI'yi yerel olarak çalıştırıyorsanız, Azure'da oturum açın ve geçerli aboneliğinizi ayarlamak için aşağıdaki adımları gerçekleştirin:
+CLI'yı yerel ortamda çalıştırıyorsanız Azure'da oturum açmak ve geçerli aboneliğinizi ayarlamak için aşağıdaki adımları uygulayın:

 Azure'da oturum açmak için aşağıdaki komutu çalıştırın: